A code snippet is boilerplate code which is code that can be used without changing it.

 Candidates who take online coding tests are usually not familiar with the online coding process.
 There may not be enough time for a candidate to understand HackerEarth’s evaluation process—specifically how the input (STDIN) and output (STDOUT) should be written to ensure that the evaluation process runs correctly.

-If the skeleton code is already available, then the candidate can do the following:
+If the code snippet is already available, then the candidate can do the following:

 - Focus on writing the logic that is required to solve the problem